 Some courses may require placement testing or course prerequisites.
 Guidance counselors schedule online Accuplacer placement testing at the high school and will notify students of the placement test date and time.
 After the test, students check with their guidance counselors to learn test results.
-If scores do not meet course requirements, students may retest.
-Students may test and retest once each academic year.

 All students must complete a Certificate of Residence (COR) form.
 New York state education law requires the college to have a current certificate of residence on record for each student account every academic year.
 The COR form must be notarized.
 This form is required in order to register for any courses at JCC.

 Students who are considering either dropping or withdrawing from a class should always consult with their guidance counselor.
 If students wish to formally withdraw from any courses, there are important dates to consider.
 Please note that the withdrawal process begins with a student request to either the course teacher or guidance counselor.
 Students may withdrawal from a single course up to and through 66% of individual class meetings for the fall and spring semesters and receive a “W” grade.
 Withdrawing from a course may affect a student’s future Satisfactory Academic Progress at JCC.
 Students withdrawing after 66% of class meetings must withdraw from all JCC courses being taken, including any on-campus or online courses.
 All program teachers and guidance counselors are aware of the withdrawal dates.
 Failure to properly withdraw from a course will result in the student receiving the grade he or she earned in the course.
 Students who no longer attend class, quit school, or move out of the school district also need to be withdrawn from their JCC College Connections courses.